Pet ownership among homeless people: Shelter

 As a group, homeless people who own a pet put its care first before accepting housing or shelter, employment, leisure activity, or health care, themes identified by Irvine and Sanders.
-These themes were earlier identified in research among the homeless in San Francisco in 1994 by University of California at Davis researchers Aline and Robert Kidd.
+These themes were earlier identified in research among the homeless in San Francisco in 1994 by UC Davis School of Veterinary Medicine researchers Aline and Robert Kidd.
 Similar themes were identified in research conducted in Canada by Michelle Lem, Director of Community Veterinary Outreach in Ontario, Canada.
 These pet owners described the ways their pets shaped their environment: they would sleep outside in the rain if the only option was shelter in a no pet shelter; their pet kept them off drugs and alcohol, and they avoided risky behavior that might result in arrest and incarceration because they feared their pet would be removed or euthanized.
 They also reported that they gave up going to social events at arenas or other public areas where pets were not allowed for fear their pet would be taken from them.
 The ways in which their pets shape their daily decisions also carries over to the level of involvement of homeless pet owners in the local community.